 Jump to navigation

-The Division of Real Estate is statutorily required to investigate complaints received on real estate brokers, appraisers, community association managers and mortgage loan originators.
+The Division of Real Estate is statutorily required to investigate complaints received on real estate brokers, appraisers, and mortgage loan originators.
 As such, we recognize that being subject to an investigation can be stressful and confusing.
 Helping expedite the investigative process the Division has an expedited settlement program (ESP), which strives to resolve disciplinary and licensing matters in an equitable manner.
 As an alternative to an administrative hearing, ESP staff will work with a licensee facing discipline and attempt to settle the matter in a manner that is agreeable to both parties, saving time and financial resources for both sides.

 If you have a question about a specific investigation. please call your assigned investigator.